Joshuakim1011/stock_database_and_analysis/README.md

-# This GitHub repo is designed to:
+# This GitHub repo is designed to
 1. Set up MySQL database for stock market analysis (createDb.sql)
 2. Collect daily stock prices using Alpha Vantage for more than one stock symbol and output it in csv format (DataCollection_API.ipynb)
 3. Insert stock market data into MySQL using the csv data files (DataInsertion_mysql.ipynb)